Android Terminology Topics

 APK File

-• An APK file (Android Package Kit) is the package file format used by the Android operating system for the distribution and installation of mobile apps.
+• An APK file (Android Package Kit) is the package file format used by the Android operating system for the distribution and installation purposes of mobile apps.

 Android Tool Repository